MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu.md

 ## Step 2 – On-premises deployment of your machine

 The following steps describe the deployment in Ubuntu.
-The deployment steps for other supported platforms may be slightly different.
+The deployment steps for other supported platforms might be slightly different.

 1. Open a terminal on your Ubuntu machine.